-It is Etihad’s 24 hour global reporting service, operated by an independent company called Expolink Europe Ltd., where you can ask questions or raise concerns in confidence about matters of compliance with the Etihad Code of Business Conduct or the law.
+It is Etihad’s 24 hour global reporting service, operated by an independent company, where you can ask questions or raise concerns in confidence about matters of compliance with the Etihad Code of Business Conduct or the law.

 Ethics Line is open to all employees, customers and other stakeholders to report their concerns.
 However, it cannot be used to report general customer or other complaints.
 These should be channelled through our dedicated feedback channel.

-Your report will be forwarded to a Compliance Officer who will review the report and decide on the appropriate action to take.
+Your report will be shared with a Compliance Officer who will decide on the appropriate action to take.
 If the report relates to a query, advice will be given in response after liaising with a subject matter expert.
 If the report relates to an allegation of wrongdoing, an investigation team will be assigned and the matter will be investigated internally according to our own guidelines, consulting with external experts where required.